Azure/azure-remote-rendering-asset-tool/.pipelines/testchecklist.md

 - Open the Azure Storage Explorer and inspect the input blob container
 - Navigate to the input directory
 - Verify that a file "conversionSettings.json" is created besides the model file (also when the input root directory is set to a parent directory)
-- Verify that the file contains all of the values that were set in ARRT
+- Verify that the file contains all of the non-default values that were set in ARRT

 ## Rendering panel